Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 Gold Rudraksha Bracelet — The Premium Choice

-Gold (Swarna) is associated with Surya (the Sun) — the Graha of authority, vitality, and soul clarity.
-A gold-set Rudraksha bracelet is the premium tier, both in spiritual significance and material value.
-Gold does not tarnish, requires minimal maintenance, and carries the highest conductive prestige in Vedic metallurgy.
-The Garuda Purana mentions gold as the ideal metal for holding sacred objects, as it preserves their sanctity indefinitely.
+Gold (Swarna) is associated with Surya (the Sun), the graha of authority, vitality, and soul clarity.
+A gold-set Rudraksha bracelet is the premium tier, both in spiritual meaning and material value.
+Gold does not tarnish, needs little upkeep, and carries the highest standing in Vedic metalwork.
+Tradition holds gold as an ideal metal for sacred objects, since it keeps its purity over a lifetime of wear.

 Best for: Those who can afford the investment and want a bracelet that combines spiritual function with heirloom-quality craftsmanship.
 Particularly aligned for those with strong Surya placements or during Surya Mahadasha.